SaveNowClub/pub_docs/docs/HOWTO-Notes.md

 ## Selling Your Knowledge

-For [every note you create](#a-using-savenowclub-notes), you may list **private note** section of the note for sale, the **public content** section of the same note will be used to explain to visitors / potential buyers the reason to buy your private note.
+For [every note you create](#a-using-savenowclub-notes) on [SaveNowClub](https://savenowclub.com), you may list **private note** section of the note for sale, the **public content** section of the same note will be used to explain to visitors / potential buyers the reason to buy your private note.

 1. **Create Private Note**: Develop comprehensive notes in your area of expertise
 2. **Set as Paid**: List the private note for sale by check "For Sale" box